The Witch-Cult in Western Europe: Interpretation of witch trial evidence

-One key aspect of Murray's witch-cult hypothesis, later adopted by Wicca, was the idea that not only were historical accounts of witches based in truth, but witches had originally been involved in benevolent fertility -related functions rather than malevolent hexing and cursing as traditionally portrayed.
-In examining testimony from the early modern witch trials, Murray encountered numerous examples of the kinds of curses and nefarious activities the accused people confessed to.
-Seeking to fit these into a framework in which descriptions of witchcraft had both a natural and pagan-religious explanation, Murray posited that these malevolent actions were actually twisted interpretations of benevolent actions, altered either under duress during the trials, or by practitioners themselves who had, over the years, forgotten or changed the "original" intent of their practices.
-For example, Murray interpreted Isobel Gowdie's confession to cursing a farm field by setting loose a toad pulling a miniature plough as originally having been not a curse on the field as Gowdie stated, but a means of ensuring fertility of the crops.
+One key aspect of Murray's witch-cult hypothesis, later adopted by Wicca, was that witches had originally been involved in benevolent fertility-promoting magic rather than malevolent hexing and cursing as traditionally portrayed.
+In testimony from the early modern witch trials, Murray encountered numerous confessions of curses and nefarious activities.
+Seeking to fit these into a framework of witchcraft as a pagan nature-focused religion, Murray posited that these accounts were actually misinterpretations of benevolent actions, originating under duress during the trials, or from practitioners themselves who had gradually forgotten or changed the original meaning.
+For example, Murray interpreted Isobel Gowdie's confession of cursing a farm field by setting loose a toad pulling a miniature plough as originally being a blessing for fertility of the crops.
 Murray stated that these acts were "misunderstood by the recorders and probably by the witches themselves."

-With these kinds of interpretations, Murray created for the first time the idea of the witch as a practitioner of good magic and religious rites to ensure fertility of people and the land.
-This ran counter to most previous ideas about what witchcraft was in history and folklore - even Leland's variant of the witch-cult hypothesis in Aradia depicted witches as not fully benevolent, but rather as revolutionary figures who would use cursing and black magic to exact revenge on their enemies, the upper classes and the Catholic Church.
+Such interpretations created for the first time the idea of the witch as a practitioner of good magic promoting the fertility of people and land.
+This ran counter to previous ideas about witchcraft in history and folklore: even Leland's Aradia depicted witches not as benevolent, but rather as revolutionary figures who used curses and black magic to attack their persecutors, the upper classes and the Catholic Church.

-Murray combined testimony from several witch trials to arrive at the idea that witches met four times per year at coven meetings or "Sabbaths".
-She also used one piece of testimony to arrive at the conclusion that covens were usually composed of 13 witches, led by a male priest who would dress in animal skins, horns, and fork-toed shoes to denote his authority (the dress was assumed to be a naturalistic explanation for accused witch's descriptions of Satan).
-According to Murray, the traditional name for coven gatherings, "Sabbath", was derived from s'esbattre, meaning "to frolic".
-Most historians disagree, arguing instead that the organizers of the witch trials adopted terms predominantly associated with Judaism, including "Sabbath", in order to denigrate witches as the equivalent to Jews, who were also highly denigrated in mainstream European culture during this period.
-In fact, many witch trial accounts used not only "Sabbath" but also "synagogue" in reference to gatherings of witches.
+Murray combined testimony from several witch trials to conclude that witches met four times a year at "Sabbaths".
+One piece of testimony suggested that covens were usually composed of 13 witches, led by a male priest dressed in animal skins, horns, and fork-toed shoes (a naturalistic explanation for accused witches' descriptions of Satan).
+Murray derived the name "Sabbath" from French s'esbattre, meaning "to frolic".
+Most historians disagree, arguing instead that the organizers of the witch trials used such words as "Sabbath" and "synagogue" to associate witchcraft with the religion of Judaism.